NecronicalPug/PiRRR/README.md

 Joining a session and pressing the IRSDK button while iRacing connection status says True exports results.
 PreQ Version - Takes the session you're currently in and data up to right now.
 Full Version - Takes all the sessions and data up to right now.

+### /data API Version
+By providing your iRacing login details and the desired session ID, you can fetch the session results via the iRacing website instead of manually exporting them from the iRacing UI.
+No login details are stored once the app is closed, the cookies file is used to reduce login attempts to the website.

+It is the JSON version without the manual results fetching.

 ![image](https://user-images.githubusercontent.com/46400065/188758763-4a596b72-296f-40f6-8542-9ea9372e52d5.png)